meggra7/udacity-react-native-project/README.md

 #### Description

+- When clicking on a region, we should now pass in the region as a navigation param so that we'll be able to filter out customers for that region appropriately in the customer list screen.
 - After adding a customer, that customer should now be visible in the customer list for its region.

 #### Acceptance criteria